 Seeing a warning light on any piece of equipment can be a little stressful, but when it comes to your Generac generator, there’s no need to panic.
 These machines are designed to communicate their status clearly, and that yellow light is usually just a friendly nudge.
 Think of the lights on the side of your generator—green, yellow, and red—as a simple communication system.
 Green means everything is running smoothly and is ready for the next outage.
 Yellow and red, however, are your generator’s way of telling you it needs a little attention to stay in top shape.
 Understanding what each light means will help you keep your generator reliable for years to come.

-How Generator Warning Lights Work
+A Quick Guide to Generator Warning Lights

 Your Generac generator uses a straightforward three-light system to show you its operational status at a glance.
 A solid green light is what you always want to see; it indicates the generator is in ready mode and everything is functioning as it should.
 If you see a yellow light, it’s a heads-up that maintenance is needed soon.
 It’s not an emergency, but it’s also not something to ignore.
 A red light signals a more significant fault that has stopped the generator from operating.
 This system is designed to be intuitive, giving you a quick visual cue so you can take the right action to ensure your home has power when you need it most.